background preloader

 The Growth Mindset - What is Growth Mindset - Mindset Works

 Over 30 years ago, Carol Dweck and her colleagues became interested in students' attitudes about failure.
 They noticed that some students rebounded while other students seemed devastated by even the smallest setbacks.
 After studying the behavior of thousands of children, Dr. Dweck coined the terms fixed mindset and growth mindset to describe the underlying beliefs people have about learning and intelligence.
+When students believe they can get smarter, they understand that effort makes them stronger.
+Therefore they put in extra time and effort, and that leads to higher achievement.
 Recent advances in neuroscience have shown us that the brain is far more malleable than we ever knew.
 At the same time that these neuroscientific discoveries were gaining traction, researchers began to understand the link between mindsets and achievement.
-In addition to teaching kids about malleable intelligence, researchers started noticing that teacher practice has a big impact on student mindset, and the feedback that teachers give their students can either encourage a child to choose a challenge and increase achievement or look for an easy way out.
-Related: Life-Long Learning
+What does growth mindset teaching look like in the real world?

 Related: